retinakundu94/031124-ph3-08-building-orms/README.md

 - Creating tables

-- Inserting rows into tables with INSERT INTO

 - Primary Keys

+- Basic CRUD using SQL queries

+  - INSERT INTO

-- Reading rows with SELECT FROM
+  - SELECT FROM

-- Using WHERE to find rows

-- Updating rows with UPDATE
+  - UPDATE SET

-- Deleting rows with DELETE
+  - DELETE FROM

 - The SQLite3 package in Python